msnliu/Client-Server-Application/README.md

 ### Test

-In the test fold, first run the server scripts:
+In the test folder, first run the server scripts:

 > $ bash server.sh